janhesters/DjangoBasicRESTAPI/README.md

 ### What is included?

 This repository provides a **basic Rest API** that includes a **custom User model,** **basic authentication routes** and a **Facebook social authentication** out of the box utilising various great packages like [djangorestframework](http://www.django-rest-framework.org/), [django-allauth](https://github.com/pennersr/django-allauth), [django-authtools](https://github.com/fusionbox/django-authtools), [django-model-utils](https://github.com/jazzband/django-model-utils) and [django-rest-auth](https://github.com/Tivix/django-rest-auth).
 Please read through their respective repositories for trouble shooting and learning.

 It also follows the **project layout** from the book ["Two Scoops of Django 1.11"](https://www.twoscoopspress.com/products/two-scoops-of-django-1-11), which makes it **easy to collaborate**.
 (Make sure to check that book out if you are a beginner in Django and want to take your Django skills to the next level!
 At this point a **big thank you to Audrey and Daniel Roy Greenfeld** for their amazing work.)

-Furthermore this project comes **staging and production settings tailored to AWS Elastic Beanstalk**, which makes it easy to host this project fast.
+Furthermore this project comes with **staging and production settings tailored to AWS Elastic Beanstalk**, which makes it easy to host this project fast.

 At the end of this README I will also provide some quick tips and tricks to help you host on AWS Elastic Beanstalk, which may help you, if you have never hosted there before.
 Let me know I was missing something so I can add it, or make a pull request with your additional instructions.

 Additionally it has a **preconfigured .gitignore.**

 Last but not least it includes a handy **Makefile** which was inspired by [this](https://github.com/kaleissin/django-makefile) old repository I found.

 ## Getting Started